Objectivity in the quantum Brownian motion revisited: Objectivity in QBM

 \subsection{Fractional relation in frequency}

-One may think that the exponential forms of the objectivity markers in \eqref{decoherence factor} and \eqref{generalized overlap} always make the objectivity markers get closer to 0 as the more systems are added to the environment.
-However, if there exist an infinite series of time points where $\eta_k=0$ leading the amplitudes of objectivity markers to be one and which coincide for all the environments, the multiplicativity property of the objectivity markers will not help reduce such amplitudes at those points.
-Given the objectivity markers \eqref{decoherence factor} and \eqref{generalized overlap}, the two types of solutions of $\omega_k$ for $\eta_k=0$ are found in Appendix \ref{appendix C}:
+One may think that the exponential forms of the objectivity markers in Eq. \eqref{decoherence factor} and Eq. \eqref{generalized overlap} always make the objectivity markers get closer to 0 as more systems are added to the environment.
+However, if there exist an infinite series of time points where $\eta_k=0$, which causes the amplitudes of objectivity markers to be unity and coincide for all the environments, the multiplicativity property of the objectivity markers will not contribute to reducing such amplitudes at those points.
+Given the objectivity markers Eq. \eqref{decoherence factor} and Eq. \eqref{generalized overlap}, the two types of solutions of $\omega_k$ for $\eta_k=0$ are found in Appendix \ref{appendix C}:

 and